lencemajzovska/powerbi-adventureworks-dashboard/README.md

   - Year-over-year comparison with DAX
   - Mobile layout optimization
   - Clickable URLs in visuals
-- Optional enhancements: custom theme with consistent color palette.
+  - Custom theme with consistent color palette for visual identity.

 ---